FederatedAI/FedLCM/doc/OpenFL_Guide.md

 Several things to note:
 * Try to give a unique name and namespace for the director as it may cause some issue if the name and namespace conflicts with existing ones in the cluster.
+* If the selected endpoint and infrastructure is using less privileged kubeconfig, the namespace is predefined and cannot be changed.
 * It is suggested to choose "Install certificates for me" in the Certificate section.
 Only select "I will manually install certificates" if you want to import your own certificate instead of using the CA to create a new one.
 Refer to the OpenFL helm chart guide on how to import existing one.
 * Choose "NodePort" if your cluster doesn't have any controller that can handle `LoadBalancer` type of service.
 * If your cluster doesn't enable [Pod Security Policies](https://kubernetes.io/docs/concepts/security/pod-security-policy/), you don't have to enable it in the "Pod Security Policy Configuration".